SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 <br><br>
 A machine is not creating art.
 A machine, even ones as advanced as the AI we’re talking about here, is crunching data.
 There is no perspective to AI art, no inspiration, nothing it is trying to communicate.
 It’s a compilation playlist built by an algorithm, spinning an endless number of remixes and cover songs.
 The fact so many people are getting bogged down comparing AI art to the creations of human beings, as though the former is doing anything but adhering to an algorithm, is playing right into the hands of those championing this mimicry, because it sets AI creations on a level playing field that they don’t deserve. —Source: [Kotaku](https://kotaku.com/ai-art-dall-e-midjourney-stable-diffusion-copyright-1849388060#:~:text=At%20the%20heart%20of%20this%20entire,playing%20field%20that%20they%20don%E2%80%99t%20deserve.)

-One last additional point from me: until now, copyright forced creators to either make new things for themselves or pay to use other people's creations and eventually hire people to make them (e.g. artists).
+One last additional point worth noting: until now, copyright forced creators to either make new things for themselves or pay to use other people's creations and eventually hire people to make them (e.g. artists).
 This has favored the creation and demand of new content.

 With AI rapidly taking over, I think we'll come very close to a stalemate of human creation (with AI databases inevitably stopping growing, consequentially).
 If human creation is no longer incentivized, this absence of “novelty” might lead to the stagnation of content variety and originality.

+This concept also appears in Logan Preshaw's [tweets](https://twitter.com/wickedinsignia/status/1569580990473072641): "AI may represent a sharp decline in the ability to think creatively, simplify, exaggerate, and invent.
+You can't algorithm your way to new styles and painting methods if it relies solely on what came before".

 ##### Pro AI